 — Ethan Ralph (@TheRalphRetort) February 9, 2016

 I suspected something like this was coming, after seeing the recent moves the company has made.
 Still, it’s disheartening that they’ve went full thought police when it comes to the new initiative.
 Also, notice how they keep things sort of vague, which is one thing that’s beginning to become a major problem in their rules enforcement regime.
 My cat’s account (and my subreddit’s account) was banned without explanation and the appeal was ignored.
-Co-Host Nora was banned without explanation at first and then finally given a bogus reason about spam.
 I know of many others with the “wrong” sort of political views who have been bounced off the service without proper procedure being followed.
 Expect to see that sort of thing increase now that Twitter is officially in business with Anita Sarkeesian.

 There’s a lot of talk about how people should “feel safe” and be free from people who want to “harass.”
 The thing is, we’ve all seen what constitutes harassment in the eyes of people like Ms. Sarkeesian.
 In the words of the one and only Milo Yiannopoulos…